Herero and Nama genocide: Link between the Herero genocide and the Holocaust

 Mamdani takes note of the similarity between the aims of the General and the Nazis.
 According to Mamdani, in both cases there was a Social Darwinist notion of "cleansing", after which "something new" would "emerge".

+Robert Gerwarth and Stephan Malinowski have questioned the supposed link with the Holocaust, finding it to be lacking in empirical evidence, and argue that Nazi policy represented a distinct turn away from typical European colonial practice.
+Additionally, they write that studies supporting the link completely ignore the influences of World War I, the German Revolution, and the activities of the Freikorps in the inurement of extreme violence as a method in the German political consciousness.

+Patrick Bernhard writes that the Nazis, including Heinrich Himmler, explicitly rejected the colonial experience of the German Empire as an "appallingly outdated" model; when they did draw inspiration from colonialism for Generalplan Ost, it was from the contemporary work of Italian fascists such as Giuseppe Tassinari in Libya, which they viewed as a shining example of fascist modernity.

 Reconciliation

 Recognition

 In 1985, the United Nations' Whitaker Report classified the massacres as an attempt to exterminate the Herero and Nama peoples of South West Africa, and therefore one of the earliest cases of genocide in the 20th century.

 In 1998, German President Roman Herzog visited Namibia and met Herero leaders.
 Chief Munjuku Nguvauva demanded a public apology and compensation.
 Herzog expressed regret but stopped short of an apology.
 He pointed out that international law requiring reparation did not exist in 1907, but he undertook to take the Herero petition back to the German government.

 On 16 August 2004, at the 100th anniversary of the start of the genocide, a member of the German government, Heidemarie Wieczorek-Zeul, Germany's Federal Minister for Economic Development and Cooperation, officially apologised and expressed grief about the genocide, declaring in a speech that:

 She ruled out paying special compensations, but promised continued economic aid for Namibia which in 2004 amounted to $14M a year.
 This number has been significantly increased since then, with the budget for the years 2016–17 allocating a sum total of €138M in monetary support payments.